Jalopy-Tech/HP-Omen-15-macOS/README.md

 macOS installation doesn't need Internet access during installation.
 To have network access on the target machine, you can do one of the following:

+- Use the Intel Wi-Fi with the AirportItlwm.kext.
+This allows macOS to use Wi-Fi simulating native Apple Wi-Fi services.
+You can rename the service to "Intel Wi-Fi" in **System Preferences** > **Network** as it might appear as eth2 or eth3).
+The HeliPort app is not required (see next option).

-- Use the Intel Wi-Fi.
-The itlwm.kext allows macOS to use Wi-Fi.
+- Use the Intel Wi-Fi with the itlwm.kext.
+This allows macOS to use Wi-Fi simulating an ethernet card.
 The macOS application https://github.com/OpenIntelWireless/HeliPort can be used to connect to a Wi-Fi service.
 Install and run this program.
 Set it to run at login to have it available with automatic connection (**System Preferences** > **Users & Groups** > **Login Items**).
+You can rename the service to "Intel Wi-Fi" in **System Preferences** > **Network** as it might appear as eth2 or eth3)

 - Use ethernet.
 The RealtekRTL8111.kext (see above) allows ethernet network during and after macOS installation.

 - Use USB Wi-Fi tethering.
 The **HoRNDIS** app allows USB tethering from an Android phone for WiFi access, so you can download this app and have it ready to install on the target machine after installation. https://joshuawise.com/horndis#available_versions .
 If you need Internet access during macOS installation, you can even copy the HoRNDIS.kext file to the Clover folder /EFI/Clover/Kexts/Other and turn on USB tethering on the Android phone before starting the installation.
 In Catalina, the install script doesn't work, but has been modified to run.
-I have included it in the these files.
+I have included it in this repository.
+You can rename the service to "USB Tethering" in **System Preferences** > **Network** as it might appear as eth2 or eth3)